JohnnyGOX17/john-gentile-website/kb/digital/rtl_verif.md

 [VUnit](https://vunit.github.io/index.html) is a FOSS unit testing framework for VHDL & SystemVerilog.
 It is mainly a Python test runner for HDL testbenches with many supporting libraries for logging & checking/assertions.

+### Questa / ModelSim

+Proprietary simulator with most all language & simulation construct support.

+#### Questa Tips & Tricks

+- Common simulator, setup and waveform commands can be bundled in a `*.do` file to be scripted by Questa
+- Adding `log -r *` will log _all_ design signals, even those not currently in the waveform view, so that they can be added later without restarting the simulation.
+Note that this can drastically increase the waveform log file (`*.wlf`) size though.

 ### Other

 - **[EDA Playground](https://www.edaplayground.com/home):** online simulator (similar to online compiler/assemblers) that can simulate designs & testbenches in Verilog, VHDL, SystemVerilog and others.